lqc/thinkcspy/source/lists.rst

 list, printing the ``i``'th element.
 This pattern of computation is called a **list traversal**.

-The above sample doesn't need or use the index ``i`` for anything, so this
-simpler version should be preferred:
+The above sample doesn't need or use the index ``i`` for anything besides getting the items from the list, so this more direct version --- where the `for` loop gets the items --- might be preferred:

 .. sourcecode:: python